wkliao/HEP/NOvA/pandana.md

 ```

 ## Parallel Read Workflow in PandAna
-1. Every process reads `evtseq` dataset from `spill` group.
+1. Every process reads `evt.seq` dataset from `spill` group.
-2. The `evtseq` values are evenly distributed to all processes.
+2. The `evt.seq` values are evenly distributed to all processes.
 Each process finds its range of the values.
 3. Traverse over all the requested groups:
-    1. Every process reads `evtseq` dataset from the group.
+    1. Every process reads `evt.seq` dataset from the group.
-    2. Every process finds the rows of the requested datasets, that have its responsible `evtseq` values.
+    2. Every process finds the rows of the requested datasets, that have its responsible `evt.seq` values.
     3. Each individual process independently reads the rows.

 ## Research Ideas